baez/react_learning/README.md

 These are a series of simple code walkthroughs for an introduction to React.
-This was originally prepared for a Lunch & Learn React Intro session by G.B.
-Karim
+This was originally prepared for a Lunch & Learn session.

 - React is a Component Library
 	- Simple composition over inheritance